onlykey/onlykey.github.io/README.md

 ### Security Objectives

-1) Serverless - All processing done via javascript in users own browser (nothing on server to hack).
+1) Serverless - All processing done via javascript in users own browser (no server to hack).

 2) No logins required / No data retention - Retain no metadata, or other tracking information.

-3) Double Encryption - All potentially sensitive data should be sent via HTTPS but also end-to-end encrypted using AES/ECDH shared secret.
+3) Double Encryption - Everything should be sent via HTTPS but anything sensitive should also be end-to-end encrypted using AES/ECDH shared secret.

 ### License

 Thanks to Ron Garret for originally posting a serverless implementation of U2F here - https://github.com/rongarret/u2f-test